flatironinstitute/CaImAn/README.md

 All the results and figures of the paper can be regenerated using this package.
 For more information visit this [page](https://github.com/flatironinstitute/CaImAn/tree/master/use_cases/eLife_scripts).

-## New: Voltage Imaging (June 2019)
+## New: Analysis of Voltage Imaging data (December 2019)

-We recently added the code for analyzing voltage imaging data.
+We recently added VolPy for analyzing voltage imaging data.
 The analysis is based on following objects:

 * `volparams`: An object for setting parameters of voltage imaging.
 It can be set and changed easily and is passed into the algorithms.
 * `MotionCorrect`: An object for motion correction which can be used for both rigid and piece-wise rigid motion correction.